 - dysfunction in the central nervous system

-As with any health condition, prevention is more effective than a cure.
-Measures should be taken by every pet owner to ensure their dog is able to stay cool in the heat.
-If you suspect that your pet is overheating, you need to take measures to cool him down and potentially seek medical treatment immediately.
+Prevention is more effective than the cure.
+Ensure your dog is able to stay cool in the heat.
+If you suspect that your pet is overheating, take measures to cool him down and potentially seek medical treatment immediately.

 24 Ways to Prevent Heatstroke in Dogs